franklyT/kohai.js/README.md

 ### gulp "build-site" to build site to dist folder

-Gulp builds the following from an src folder to dist:
+build-site builds the following from an src folder to dist:

 * Asset files, e.g. images, videos, music, etc.